-Aiming to demonstrate the performance of the proposed SDSRP, an Opportunistic Network Environment (ONE) simulator [27] is employed in this paper.
-We have carried out simulations using both the synthetic randomwaypoint mobility pattern and the real-world traces: EPFL (i.e., GPS data of San Francisco taxis), KAIST (i.e., trace of the students who live in a campus dormitory of KAIST), NCSU (i.e., trace of the students who took a course in the computer science department of NCSU).
+Aiming to demonstrate the performance of the proposed SDSRP, an opportunistic network environment (ONE) simulator^[27] is employed in this paper.
+We have carried out simulations using both the synthetic random-waypoint mobility pattern and the real-world traces: EPFL (i.e., GPS data of San Francisco taxis), KAIST (i.e., trace of the students who live in a campus dormitory of KAIST), and NCSU (i.e., trace of the students who took a course in the Computer Science Department of NCSU).
 In the random-waypoint scenario, each node repeats its own behavior, selecting a destination randomly and walking along the shortest path to reach the destination.
-In the first trace EPFL, we use the data of the first 200 taxis in this paper (as shown in Fig. 9).
-The second trace KAIST are taken by the students who live in a campus dormitory of KAIST (as shown in Fig. 10).
-The third trace NCSU includes randomly selected students who took a course in the computer science department.
-Every week, 2 or 3 randomly chosen students carried the GPS receivers for their daily regular activities (as shown in Fig. 11).
-Five buffer management strategies (Spray and Wait, Spray and Wait-O, Spray and Wait-C, SDSRP and ISDSRP) are implemented in order to compare their performances.
-Spray and Wait adopts the FIFO (first in first out) buffer management strategy.
-Spray and Wait-O regards the ratio between the remaining TTL and initial TTL as the priority.
-Similarly, Spray and Wait-C treats the ratio between the current message copies number and initial copies number as the priority.
-SDSRP is proposed in this paper, and ISDSR-P is an improved strategy of SDSRP through enhancing the accuracy of estimating parameters.
-In order to reflect the efficiency of proposed buffer management strategy, we set a small buffer size.
-The detailed simulation parameters are given in Table 2, 3, 4 and 5.
+In the first trace EPFL, we use the data of the first 200 taxis in this paper (as shown in Fig.9).
+The second trace KAIST is taken by the students who live in a campus dormitory of KAIST (as shown in Fig.10).
+The third trace NCSU includes randomly selected students who took a course in the Computer Science Department.
+Every week, 2 or 3 randomly chosen students carried the GPS receivers for their daily regular activities (as shown in Fig.11).
+Five buffer management strategies (spray and wait, spray and wait-O, spray and wait-C, SDSRP and ISDSRP) are implemented in order to compare their performances.
+Spray and wait adopts the FIFO (first in first out) buffer management strategy.
+Sprav and wait-O regards the ratio between the remaining TTL and the initial TTL as the priority.
+Similarly, spray and wait-C treats the ratio between the current number of message copies and the initial number of copies as the priority.
+SDSRP is proposed in this paper, and ISDSRP is an improved strategy of SDSRP through enhancing the accuracy of estimating parameters.
+In order to reflect the efficiency of the proposed buffer management strategy, we set a small buffer size.
+The detailed simulation parameters are given in Table 2~Table 5.